-Existing Proposed Explanation Act or the directions of the Chief Electoral Officer.
+Existing Proposed Explanation (f) a place for the poll clerk to record any occurrence or information required by the Act or the directions of the Chief Electoral Officer.
 Poll clerk duties 57.
-The poll clerk shall record in the polling record the following information in accordance with the directions of the Chief Electoral Officer: (a) the name of each voter who was required to show proof of identity or to take an oath or affirmation and whether the voter took the oath or affirmation or not and whether the voter voted or not; (b) the number of the proof of registration and the name of each voter when the voter casts the ballot; (c) the name and postal or civic address of any person who objected to a voter; (d) any case where a replacement ballot was issued to a voter; (e) the name of each voter who received assistance from the deputy returning officer to vote and, opposite to the voter's name, deleted The Chief Electoral Officer is authorized to delegate this task (and others) to the poll clerk pursuant to section 94.
+The poll clerk shall record in the polling record the following information in accordance with the directions of the Chief Electoral Officer: (a) the name of each voter who was required to show proof of identity or to take an oath or affirmation and whether the voter took the oath or affirmation or not and whether the voter voted or not; (b) the number of the proof of registration and the name of each voter when the voter casts the ballot; (c) the name and postal or civic address of any person who objected to a voter; (d) any case where a replacement ballot was issued to a voter; deleted The Chief Electoral Officer is authorized to delegate this task (and others) to the poll clerk pursuant to section 94.